project-poodle/poodle/design.md

 - Consensus ID
   - This is Consensus Identity
-  - This is a binary encoded as Consensus ID format
+  - This is in binary, encoded as Consensus ID format

 - Domain
   - This is like database or NoSQL schema